-He also suggests reading or listening to books to grow your business, such as The E-Myth by Michael Gerber, The 7-Power Contractor by Al Levi, The Ultimate Sales Machine by Chet Holmes, Essentialism by Gary Keller, or even his own book, Home Service Millionaire.
+He also suggests reading or listening to books to grow your business, such as The E-Myth by Michael Gerber, The 7-Power Contractor by Al Levi, The Ultimate Sales Machine by Chet Holmes, Essentialism by Gary Keller, or his own book, Home Service Millionaire.

 “Reading has been a big part of my success, and hanging out with successful people,” Mello says.

-Mario Campriano, owner of Express Electrical Services, gives thanks to Service Sales Coach Joe Crisara for pointing him in the right direction when he decided to switch from commercial electrical work to residential in the midst of the Great Recession.
+Mario Campirano, owner of Express Electrical Services, gives thanks to Service Sales Coach Joe Crisara for pointing him in the right direction when he decided to switch from commercial electrical work to residential in the midst of the Great Recession.

-“He took me under his wing and taught me how to not take no for an answer,” says Campriano, who now runs an $8 million electrical company in Los Angeles.
+“He took me under his wing and taught me how to not take no for an answer,” says Campirano, who now runs an $8 million electrical company in Los Angeles.

-Lessons learned and with high ambitions, Campriano started knocking on homeowners’ doors.
+With lessons learned and high ambitions, Campirano started knocking on homeowners’ doors.
 He says it even got to the point where he visited local home improvement stores to find potential customers.

-“Now I didn't have a sign like, ‘Will work for food,’ but you have to get smart,” Campriano says.
+“Now I didn't have a sign like, ‘Will work for food,’ but you have to get smart,” Campirano says.
 “You go into Home Depot and you start looking at the people buying an electrical item, you start hitting them up, ‘Hey, you've got an electrician to do that?’
-And then you start just going, going, going.
+And then you start just going, going, going.”

 “You’ve got to be hungry for it, at the end of the day.
 If you're not hungry for it, if you can't go knock on somebody's door, I don't know what to tell you, but that changed my life.
 That gave me a reality wake-up call.”